 Frank has served as a partner at several prominent plaintiffs’ securities firms.
 From 1984 to 1990, he was an Assistant District Attorney in the Bronx, New York, where he served as a senior Trial Attorney in the Homicide Bureau.
 Frank entered private practice in 1990, concentrating on trial and appellate work in state and federal courts.

-Frank received a Bachelor of Arts degree in The Classics from the College of the Holy Cross and received his Juris Doctor degree from Tulane University School of Law.
+Frank has been named a Super Lawyer by Super Lawyers Magazine.
+He received a Bachelor of Arts degree in The Classics from the College of the Holy Cross and received his Juris Doctor degree from Tulane University School of Law.
 Upon graduation, he practiced admiralty and maritime law with a New York law firm, representing international insurance companies in commercial arbitrations and litigation in various federal courts.